 Medical experts reveal that mouth to mouth isn’t necessary when performing CPR.
 Your primary focus should be to provide hands-only CPR as you help the victim out of danger.
 Hands-only is regarded as being just as effective as the one combined with mouth-to-mouth since there is existing oxygen in the victim’s blood that can circulate when you pump the chest.

 The process of performing CPR involves three Cs which stand for Check, call, and then compress.
-You should first check if the victim is responsive by looking for signs of breaths.
+You should first check if the victim is responsive by looking for signs of breathing.
 Secondly, call for emergency response by providing details of your location.
 The last step involves kneeling over the victim and then placing one hand on top of the other while interlocking them.
 The fingers of the bottom hand should be straight, and your arms should be straight as you push on the chest using the heel of the palm.